The best luxury SUVs 2025

 This SUV is simply enormous, with an 890-litre boot and up to seven seats that are large enough for adults – not just children like so many other seven-seater cars.

-Plus, choosing a used Mercedes model is likely to be much more affordable than brand-new.
+Plus, choosing a used Mercedes model is likely to be much more affordable than a brand-new one.

 BMW X7